 The prints were glued onto cardboard and the cardboard was laser cut.
 Cardboard stands hold the cut-outs upright.

 To create the photo booth, we rented an Epson G7500U, which was ceiling-mounted in front of the scene.
 We used the Epson G7500U for this installation, which is an installation grade 6500 lumen projector.
 However, if the scene was a bit smaller or you are constrained by budget, the Epson HC1450 – a 4200 lumen projector – would also do just fine.
 The projectors can be mounted to the ceiling using this mount, ceiling plate, and extension pole.
 Or they could be mounted to truss.

-Once the projectors were set up, Lightform scanned the scene and Simona created content using Lightform Creator’s instant effects and stock videos.
+Once the projectors were set up, Lightform scanned the scene using Lightform.
+Simona worked with an animator Ray to create content using Adobe After Effects.